Azure/azure-sphere-samples/Samples/ExternalMcuUpdateNrf52/README.md

 ## Preparation

-This sample solution requires the following hardware:
+This reference solution requires the following:

+- Azure Sphere SDK version 18.11 or above.
+In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
+Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) as needed.
 - Azure Sphere MT3620 board
 - Nordic nRF52 BLE development board
 - Jumper wires to connect the boards